 - Using your knife cut vertically and then diagonally to form diamonds.

-- Fry in oil and set aside.
+- Fry in oil in medium low flame until well cooked and crisp and set aside.

 - Maida Biscuits are ready.